skoczen/will/docs/improve.md

 #### 0.8 - April 23, 2015

 * Fixed a breaking bug in the `@randomly` decorator, thanks to a report by [camilonova](https://github.com/camilonova).
+* Handles a breaking change in the hipchat API, thanks to [brandonsturgeon](https://github.com/brandonsturgeon).
+* Updates to v2 of the underquoted API, thanks [jessamynsmith](https://github.com/jessamynsmith).

 #### 0.7.3 - March 3, 2015